It's been a long, winding road to get here.

 That's a mouthful but we'll break it down below.

-Basically, by blocking the opioid system temporarily, it allows it to reset and function better afterwards.
+Basically, by blocking the opioid system temporarily, it allows it to reset and function better afterward.

 As a result of these pathways, low dose actually operates differently from full strength levels: